-We survived the Mayan Apocalypse and the fiscal cliff.
-I couldn’t dream up a more optimistic way to kick off 2013.
-It’s an opportunity to hit the reset button, pondering goals for the next 12 months and determining the best way to maintain them.
+A new year is an opportunity to hit the reset button, ponder goals for the next 12 months, and determine the best way to maintain them.
 I find that starting small is the best way forward when it comes to life-altering resolutions, and mobile technology makes get them going.
 Your Android device is always by your side, acting as a second brain to track your behavior and keep you in check.
-Here’s some top notch Android apps to jumpstart 2013.
+Here’s some top notch Android apps to jumpstart 2014.

 Looking for inspiration?
 Springpad’s got your back.
 This productivity app has published a series of resolution-ready notebooks for National Organization Month, appropriately honored in January.
 Whether you’re looking to get fit, save money, re-organize the kitchen or plan a road-trip to SXSW, Springpad’s featured notebooks compile everything you need, including checklists, to-do lists, timelines, recipes, workout images and videos, events, products and more.
 Springpad’s partnered with some well known celebrities and brands, like chef and Hollywood trainer Jesse Brune, to create these comprehensive notebooks.
 Accessible on your Android device, these notebooks serve as templates for you to use or customize, all designed specifically for New Year’s resolutions.